MrWhite9/CryptSky/README.md

 # CryptSky

 CryptSky is an open source, fully python ransomware PoC.
-It's main purpose is not to be run like most software projects, but to be read for educational purposes.
+Its main purpose is not to be run like most software projects, but to be read for educational purposes.